I.P.O. Information Service

 Sochi (Russia), 19 October 2017/26655c-is

 In a keynote lecture on "Formation of a Multipolar World and the Potential for United Nations Reform," Dr. Hans Köchler, President of the Vienna-based International Progress Organization, earlier this week called for a revitalized policy of collective security at the global level.
-He explained that due to the absence of a balance of power in the two decades since the end of the Cold War, unilateral uses of force have profoundly destabilized the political and social order in geopolitically sensitive regions, with the United Nations Organization being sidelined and its credibility undermined.
+He explained that in the absence of a balance of power in the two decades since the end of the Cold War, unilateral uses of force have profoundly destabilized the political and social order in geopolitically sensitive regions, with the United Nations Organization being sidelined and its credibility undermined.

 The President of the I.P.O. spoke at the initial thematic session of the First Global Forum of Young Diplomats, held in the framework of the 19th World Festival of Youth and Students earlier this week at the Russian Black Sea Resort of Sochi.
 The meeting was opened by the Foreign Minister of the Russian Federation, Sergey Lavrov, who emphasized the role the G20 states can play in the development towards a multipolar world.